holyjak/static-jsfexpression-validator/README.md

 See detailed description of how to use the tool at [the blog post validating-jsf-el-expressions-in-jsf-pages-with-static-jsfexpression-validator]
 (http://theholyjava.wordpress.com/2011/06/22/validating-jsf-el-expressions-in-jsf-pages-with-static-jsfexpression-validator/)

+You can also check the test webapps to see how the validator is used, epsecially test-webapp-jsf12 and test-webapp-jsf20-facelets_owb.

 CURRENT LIMITATIONS
 -------------------

 - JSF 1.1 implementation distinguishes between value and method bindings only based on the attribute name (methods: action, actionListener, validator, valueChangeListener) and thus won't recongize other method bindings
-- The signature of methods used in a MethodBinding isn't checked (i.e. whether an action method is "String name()" etc.)
+- The signature of methods used in a MethodBinding isn't checked (i.e. whether it has the correct return type and arguments, the only thing checked is that a public method of the name exists))
 - Functions are not checked for existence and correct signature
+- Facelets support is now only experimental, see TODO below for what remains to be done

 ---